 Are you looking for a quiet beach in Albania that still has a hint of wildness?
 If so, Gjipe Beach will be the perfect spot to visit.
 It is hidden from the world in a canyon carved by a river, which falls into the sea.
 The high rocks surrounding it from all sides make it difficult to access but at the same time give it a little bit of mysteriousness.
-The beach is covered in white pebbles which make the crystal clear water look even more blue.
+The beach is covered in white pebbles which make the crystal clear water look even bluer.
 No wonder that in many rankings Gjipe is listed as one of the most beautiful beaches of Albania.

 HOW TO GET TO GJIPE BEACH?

 If you are in the North of Albania (e.g. in Tirana) then you need just to follow the road to the South going along the coastline.
 Be careful though, the road can be sometimes very mountainous.
-For example the section around Panorama Llogara has a lot of sharp turns, but you can also enjoy breathtaking panoramas ❤️.
-Especially the last kilometers before Gjipe are offering some beautiful views with small towns located on steep slopes – make sure you drive there during the day!
+For example, the section around Panorama Llogara has a lot of sharp turns, but you can also enjoy breathtaking panoramas ❤️.
+Especially the last kilometres before Gjipe are offering some beautiful views with small towns located on steep slopes – make sure you drive there during the day!

 After leaving the main road, the last section that can be driven by a normal car is very narrow, so you have to pull over to the coves or on the side of the road to let other cars pass.
 On the way, you can do a short break and see the ruins of the Saint Theodore Monastery.